SoftwareAG/c8y-docs/content/web.md

 weight: 50
 ---

-Find out more on how to develop web applications for your Cumulocity IoT platform, connect and communicate with our API as well as integrate UI components into your custom application.
+Discover how to develop web applications with the Web SDK and integrate default or branded UI components into your custom application.